 Usage: Floor division is useful when only whole units are meaningful, such as when dividing objects into groups and ignoring partial groups, or for working with integer-based data types where decimal values are unnecessary.

-Summary Table 3.1. of these arithmetic operators in programming languages like Python, C, or Java:
+Table 3.1. summarizes these arithmetic operators in programming languages like Python, C, or Java:

-Table 3.1: Arithmetic Operators